Reloaded-Project/Reloaded.Memory.Buffers/README.md

 ## About

-`Reloaded.Memory.Buffers` is a library for allocating memory between a given minimum and maximum memory address.
+`Reloaded.Memory.Buffers` is a library for allocating memory between a given minimum and maximum memory address, for C# and Rust.

 With the following properties: